Maiko: Kimono and outfit

 Most maiko wear a style of kimono known as a lit. 'trailing skirt' (引きずり, hikizuri).
-Hikizuri are typically anywhere from 200–240 cm long, and often feature a lightly-padded hem to create weight allowing the skirt to trail along the floor.
+Hikizuri are typically anywhere from 200–240 cm long, and often feature a lightly padded hem to create weight allowing the hem to trail along the floor.
 When walking outside, maiko hold their hikizuri up either with their hands, or by tying it in place with a small cord so that it does not drag along the ground.
 The style of hikizuri worn by most maiko features long, furisode-style sleeves, and may feature tucks sewn horizontally into the sleeves and vertically along the shoulders; this is a holdover from before WWII, when maiko often began their training at a young age, and would remove the tucks as they grew.

 For formal occasions, maiko wear a black kurotomesode-style hikizuri featuring 5 crests (kamon) to signify the okiya they belong to.

 Maiko wearing hikizuri kimono typically wear it with an obi known as a lit. 'dangling obi' (だらり帯, darari obi).
 The darari obi is 6–7 m long, is roughly 30 cm wide, and is worn exclusively by maiko.
 Due to its length and weight, a male dresser (known as an otokoshi) is needed to tie it; otokoshi can dress a maiko in as little as five minutes, and may dress a number of maiko each night.
 The crest of a maiko's okiya is either dyed, embroidered or woven onto the end of the obi, below the kaikiri (end lines).
 For formal occasions, gold brocade darari obi are worn.